Universality in quasinormal modes of a magnetized black hole: Black hole in a magnetic Field

 Here, $B$ and $M$ denote the strength of the external magnetic field and the total mass of the BH, respectively.
 Accordingly, the natural dimensionless parameter characterizing the ES solution is $MB$.

 It is easy to note that in the limit of no external field $B\to0$ we recover the Schwarzschild spacetime from the set of equations (\ref{ernstmetric}).
-In fact, the strength of the electromagnetic field plays a role of deforming the spherical symmetry, whose inverse defines a characteristic length.
+In fact, the strength of the electromagnetic field acts as a deformation parameter of the spherical symmetry, and its inverse defines a characteristic length scale.
 This means that the gravitational effect of the electromagnetic field is weaker when $r \ll 1/B$, however, it increases with distance from the BH.
 When $r \gg 1/B$ the deformation of the Schwarzschild geometry is extremely strong and the solution (\ref{ernstmetric}) approximates the Melvin universe \cite{Melvin:1963qx, thorne1965absolute}.
 As a matter of fact, this feature ensures that the ES spacetime is not asymptotically flat when $B\ne0$.

-The external electromagnetic field does not change the position of the event horizon, which remains at $r=2M$, but deforms its geometry due to the $\theta$-dependence of $\Lambda$ \cite{wild1980surface}.
+The external electromagnetic field does not change the position of the event horizon, which remains at $r=2M$, but makes the horizon no longer spherical due to the $\theta$-dependence of $\Lambda$ \cite{wild1980surface}.
 Indeed, in the axis of symmetry, the structure of the ES spacetime is similar to the Schwarzschild solution.
 On the other hand, out of the axis of symmetry we get a very peculiar geometry with many physical differences from the usual Schwarzschild BH \cite{dadhich1979trajectories, stuchlik1999photon}.
-For instance, in the equatorial plane, the Gaussian curvature of the event horizon is negative when $BM>1$ \cite{wild1980surface}.
+For instance, in the equatorial plane, the Gaussian curvature of the event horizon is negative when $MB>1$ \cite{wild1980surface}.